Before you arrive

 There is no law in Alberta that specifies at what age children can be left alone.
 You should use good judgment and consider the age and maturity of your child if you are thinking about leaving them unsupervised.
-Most Albertans pay for child care for children under 12.
+Most Albertans pay for child care for children under 12 years of age.
 Childcare options include:

 - family day homes provide parents with licensed child care services in a home setting

 - out-of-school-care programs provide care for school-aged children outside normal school hours

 - pre-school or nursery programs encourage children between the age of 2 and 5 to learn, play and develop

 If you cannot afford to pay for child care, government financial child care support is available for eligible families.

 Children with special needs

 If your child has a special need, such as ongoing medical care, a disability or a developmental delay, help is available through Children’s Services.

 The Family Support for Children with Disabilities Program (FSCD) can also provide support.